Lovkush-A/personal-website/content/posts/toy-example-of-ml/index.md

 The weights $w_1, w_2, w_3$ so that the function will correctly output $1$ (for healthy) or $0$ (for unhealthy).

 The top row of the table is Age 23, Weight 72, Height 1.65, Healthy Yes.
 What is the ideal value of $f(23, 72, 1.65)$?
-1
+Ideal value is 1, since the person is healthy.

-What is implicit in the setup steps?
+Fill in the gap: 'Implicit in the setup steps is that everything should be made ___.'
-Everything should be made numerical.
+Numerical.
 {{</orbit_review>}}

 ### Choose initial values for the parameters